 The way we see it, if the ingredients are fantastic, our job is far simpler.
 If you have any queries about specific ingredients, do get in touch.

 Is your chicken free range?

 Our chicken is not free range.
 For us, finding the right chicken isn’t simply about choosing free range, it’s about working closely with suppliers we know and trust.
 It’s about quality, provenance and traceability.
-We can trace each and every chicken back to the exact farm where it was born.
-The feed is a nutritious mix of whole grains, and we can trace this back to the farm that produced it, too.
-Welfare is top of our agenda and our chickens are reared in The Netherlands in littered houses with enriched environments, which include perches and scratching stations, similar to the UK’s Red Tractor Farm Assurance Poultry Scheme.
-Not only do we carefully audit our supplier on a regular basis, we have them independently audited too, just to be sure.
-They don’t seem to mind!
+For example, we can trace each and every chicken back to the exact farm where it was born and the feed is a nutritious mix of whole grains.
+We are proud that our chickens are reared in the UK and EU according to a scheme similar to the UK’s Red Tractor Farm Assurance Poultry Scheme.
+As part of this scheme, our supplier is independently audited and audited by ourselves to ensure the high welfare and quality standards we have always adhered to are maintained.